 Figure A- 2.
 Areal map of Aldino air monitoring site in Harford County, MD.

 Aldino was chosen as a seasonal ozone monitoring site because of the potential to measure the highest concentration of ozone at an urban measurement scale in a suburban setting.
-To the north of the Aldino monitoring site lies a two lane road, Aldino Road, about 20 feet from the side of the shelter, with a couple of telephone poles and a sod field on the far side of the road.
-To the east and directly next to the shelter is a parking lot to hold a single row of about 20 cars.
-At the far end of the parking lot is a one-story office building belonging to Harford Air Services.
+As a result of construction activities at the airport, the Aldino station needed to be moved a short distance from its original location.
+Due to a runway reconfiguration, the station was moved approximately 237 meters to the north east, away from the roadway into a field on the property.
 There are several small airplanes and several hangars behind the office building.
 To the south is a large flat grassy field containing a grass/dirt runway and another small hangar.
 To the west is the end of the runway, a house just past the runway, and the continuation of Aldino Road and the sod farm.

 Figure A- 3.
 Areal map of the Baltimore County Near Road air monitoring site in Baltimore County, MD.

-BCNR, located in a suburban setting, was chosen as a site for monitoring air quality near roads, including NO, NO2, and NO_x, source-oriented/highest concentration at the microscale.
+BCNR, located in a suburban setting, was chosen as a site for monitoring air quality near roads, including NO, NO2, and NOx, source-oriented/highest concentration at the microscale.
 The BCNR site is in the back left corner of a Metro Station parking lot next to a gazebo that is to the left of the site.

 Figure A- 4.
 Areal map of Baltimore Haze Cam site at Brandon Shores in Anne Arundel County, MD.

 Brandon Shores was chosen as a Haze Cam site for the purpose of providing public notification of visibility in an urban setting.
 The location provides an excellent vista of downtown Baltimore City.

 Figure A- 5.
 Areal map of Beltsville CASTNET air monitoring site in Prince George's County, MD.

 Beltsville was chosen as an ozone monitoring site in the CASTNET network because of the potential to measure the highest concentration of ozone at a regional measurement scale.

 Figure A- 6.
 Areal map of Blackwater NWR CASTNET air monitoring site in Dorchester County, MD.

 Blackwater was chosen as an ozone monitoring site in the CASTNET network because of the potential to measure the highest concentration of ozone at a regional measurement scale.